lseman/baldes/README.md

   Performs a multi-stage branching, including the recent cluster branching.
 In each node, **branching variables** are selected through a hierarchical evaluation.
 The evaluation involves three phases: in **Phase 0**, candidates are chosen based on pseudo-cost history, fractional proximity to integers, and, for edges, distance to the depot. **Phase 1** evaluates these by solving a restricted master LP for each child node without new columns, using the Product Rule to select candidates maximizing lower bound increases.
 In **Phase 2**, the best candidates undergo further relaxation with heuristic column generation, again selected by the Product Rule.
 This structured approach adapts to tree depth, prioritizing impactful selections early on.

+- **Adaptive Bucket-Size**

+  In addition to automatically increasing the bucket step size when the number of dominance checks reach a certain level, we also introduce the concept of "sub-buckets".
+Sub-buckets are created when the number of labels in a bucket gets to "BUCKET_CAPACITY", and their dominance-order is automatically handled.

 - **Improvement Heuristics:** Optional fast improvement heuristics are applied at the end of each labeling phase to enhance label quality.
 The improvement heuristics are based on an iterated local search with adaptive operators weight in a ANLS-like heuristic.

 ## ⚠️ Disclaimer